Journal of Feline Medicine and Surgery (JFMS) – defining and advancing feline medicine and surgery.

-JFMS is an international, peer-reviewed journal aimed at both practitioners and researchers with an interest in the clinical veterinary healthcare of domestic cats.
+JFMS is an international, peer-reviewed journal aimed at both practitioners and researchers with an interest in the clinical veterinary healthcare and welfare of domestic cats.
 The journal is published monthly in two formats: ‘Classic’ editions containing high-quality original papers on all aspects of feline medicine and surgery, including basic research relevant to clinical practice; and dedicated ‘Clinical Practice’ editions primarily containing opinionated review articles providing state-of-the-art information for feline clinicians, along with other relevant articles such as consensus guidelines.

 The aims and scope of JFMS (also, for comparison, its sister journal, JFMS Open Reports) can be viewed here.

 Why publish in JFMS?

 · Highly respected and Journal Citation Reports indexed journal

 · The natural platform for high-quality clinical research and substantial clinical studies contributing novel information in the important field of feline medicine and surgery